Anthony Bourdain: Culinary training and career

-Bourdain's love of food was kindled in his youth while on a family vacation in France when he tried his first oyster from a fisherman's boat.
+Bourdain's love of food was kindled in his youth while on a family vacation in France.
+He first experienced two "pre-epiphanies" with the first being the vichyssoise served cold on the voyage to France on the Queen Mary, and the second was the realization that French children were allowed to have a cigarette on Sunday and allowed to drink vin ordinaire at dinner.
+The vichyssoise was an eye-opener to him because he had previously only experienced hot soup made from condensed canned soups.
+He described it in Kitchen Confidential as the "first food I really noticed.
+It was the first food I enjoyed and, more important, remembered enjoying."
+Later in the trip, while staying with his aunt in La Teste de Buch, his family went out on an oyster fisherman's boat.
+Bourdain had never eaten a raw oyster before, but the fisherman offered him one which he had just harvested.
+Bourdain described the experience as "Everything was different now.
+Everything....
+This, I knew was the magic I had until now been only dimly and spitefully aware of.
+I was hooked."

 He graduated from the Dwight-Englewood School, an independent coeducational college-preparatory day school in Englewood, New Jersey, in 1973, then enrolled at Vassar College but dropped out after two years.
 He worked at seafood restaurants in Provincetown, Massachusetts, including the Lobster Pot, while attending Vassar, which inspired his decision to pursue cooking as a career.

 Bourdain attended the Culinary Institute of America, graduating in 1978.
 From there he went on to run various restaurant kitchens in New York City, including the Supper Club, One Fifth Avenue and Sullivan's.

-In 1998, Bourdain became an executive chef at Brasserie Les Halles.
+In 1998 Bourdain became an executive chef at Brasserie Les Halles.
 Based in Manhattan, at the time the brand had additional restaurants in Miami; Washington, D.C.; and Tokyo.
 Bourdain remained an executive chef there for many years and even when no longer formally employed at Les Halles, he maintained a relationship with the restaurant, which described him in January 2014 as their "chef at large".
 Les Halles closed in 2017 after filing for bankruptcy.